pantor/inja/README.md

 ### Statements

 Statements can be written either with the `{% ... %}` syntax or the `##` syntax for entire lines.
-The syntax `{% ... -%}`, where the `-%}` is at the end of a line, will supress the new line after the statement.
+The alternative syntax `{%- ...` will consume whitespace from the beginning of the line to the `{%-`.
+The syntax `... -%}`, where the `-%}` is at the end of a line, will suppress the new line after the statement.
 The most important statements are loops, conditions and file includes.
 All statements can be nested.

 #### Loops